Healthy Bladder Habits

 Those who are sedentary or suffer from heart disease, can develop fluid build-up in their legs during the day.
 At night, this fluid causes them to need to empty their bladders frequently.
 If you have fluid retention in your legs causing an active bladder during the night, try walking around more throughout the day.
 If you can't walk, flex your calf muscles and raise your legs to waist level.
 Ask your doctor for more tips.

 Kegel exercises are done to strengthen the muscles that allow for better bladder control.
 Weak muscles can contribute to urine leakage, called incontinence.
 Most people, however, do Kegels the wrong way.
-Check out Kegels: A Brief History, which includes instructions on doing a kegel exercise properly.

 - Most people empty the bladder about every 3 to 4 hours during the day (4 to 8 times in 24 hours).